"Good of them": Couple checks on others stuck in N3 snow from car, SA touched

 South Africans are a special breed of people, able to find humour even when facing adverse circumstances.

-This was the main sentiment expressed in response to a video of a man stuck in the thick snow blanketing the N3 route between Estcourt in KwaZulu-Natal and Harrismith in the Free State.
+This was the main sentiment expressed in response to a video of a couple stuck in the thick snow blanketing the N3 route between Estcourt in KwaZulu-Natal and Harrismith in the Free State.

 Man stuck in snow checks on other motorists